baimont/documentation/content/applications/finance/accounting/others/adviser/budget.rst

 Managing budgets is an essential part of running a business.
 Budgets help people become more intentional with the way money is spent and direct people to organize and prioritize their work to meet financial goals.
-They allows you to plan your desired financial outcome and then measure your actual performance against the plan.
+They allow you to plan your desired financial outcome and then measure your actual performance against the plan.
 Odoo manages budgets using both General and Analytic Accounts.